slater/random-google-maps-location-bookmarklet/README.md

-random-google-maps-location-bookmarklet
+Random Google Maps Location Bookmarklet
 =======================================

-Random Google Maps Location Bookmarklet
+A Javascript bookmarklet that takes you to a random Google Maps location.

+You'll probably end up over water or ice, as Earth's mostly made of that stuff.
+Just keep clicking, nbd.